JoePaxton/paxtonjf/InquiryReport2.md

 #Problem

-We want to alter the tempo (the pace of a musical composition) of a track in order to output an altered tempo audio file.
+We want to slow down or speed up beats to produce different tempos (the pace of a musical composition) of a track in order to output an altered tempo audio file.
 Does [EchoNest] provide us with any answers?

 # Questions
 1. Does [EchoNest] provide us with the tools/attributes to get tempo and the time signature?